Yugoton: Background

 The non-aligned SFR Yugoslavia was not an Eastern Bloc member and was largely opened to western influences, compared to the other communist countries.
 Yugoslavia had a well-developed rock scene, which became very popular in communist Poland, where the freedom of expression was much more restricted.
 Many Yugoslav artists toured Poland.
-Električni orgazam recorded a live album titled Warszawa '81, Azra released the song Poljska u mome srcu (Poland in my heart) as a support to the Polish opposition against Wojciech Jaruzelski and the prominent promoter Igor Vidmar organized a concert in support of Solidarity.
+Električni Orgazam recorded a live album titled Warszawa '81, Azra released the song Poljska u mome srcu (Poland in My Heart, released on "Sunčana strana ulice") as a support to the Polish opposition against Wojciech Jaruzelski, and the prominent promoter Igor Vidmar organized a concert in support of Solidarity.

 Overview

 Yugoton is a tribute to the former Yugoslav music scene.
 Even its very title is a nod to the Yugoslav record industry, specifically its largest and most prominent publicly owned record label Jugoton.
-It features cover versions of eminent artists from SFR Yugoslavia such as: Električni orgazam, Idoli, Prljavo kazalište, Haustor, Parni valjak and Bajaga i Instruktori.
+It features cover versions of eminent artists from SFR Yugoslavia such as Električni Orgazam, Idoli, Prljavo Kazalište, Haustor, Parni Valjak and Bajaga i Instruktori.
 Most of these artists were formerly involved in the Yugoslav new wave scene.
-The cover versions are performed in Polish by the cover band Yugoton featuring: Katarzyna Nosowska, Paweł Kukiz, Olaf Deriglasoff, Ryszard „Tymon” Tymański, Kazik and others.
+The cover versions are performed in Polish by the cover band Yugoton featuring Kasia Nosowska, Paweł Kukiz, Olaf Deriglasoff, Tymon Tymański, Kazik and others.
 The CD also has CD-ROM multimedia features for PC use.

 The ties between the former Yugoslav and the Polish scenes still exist.
 Vlada Divljan from Belgrade's Idoli and Darko Rundek from the Zagreb-based Haustor were invited as guests to the Yugoton project.
 They are featured in the photo on the CD cover of Yugoton together with Polish artists.